sherriyiou/534project_personal/README.md

 * Learned how to access AWS through the command line.

 ### 2023.1.28
-* Learned how to access AWS using Python API
+* Learned how to access AWS using Python API.

 ### 2023.1.29
 * Added function to get posTags of text: